arumugamlab/msamtools/README.md

 ### 1.1.
 System requirements <a name="sys-requirements"></a>

 You should be able to use **msamtools** on any flavor of linux and UNIX.
+Although I have not tested it myself, it should also work on macOS.
+A macOS version is available from bioconda.

+**msamtools** has
-Although I have not tested it, it should also work on macOS. **msamtools** has fixed dependency on samtools 1.9, which it will automatically download and build. samtools has its own requirements even though I have tuned its configuration to a minimum.
+fixed dependency on samtools 1.9, which it will automatically download and build. samtools has its own requirements even though I have tuned its configuration to a minimum.